 Although you generally can move into your newly rented home as soon as the lease has been signed and the landlord has your rent and deposit, there is usually one important event that has to take place.
 Every township requires that a home be inspected before a new tenant moves in, and this can take anywhere from a few days to a week, depending on the township and its rules.
 This is done for your protection, and a township inspection may be as simple as checking for the presence of working fire and carbon monoxide detectors to a more thorough safety and health inspection.

 On the day you move in, I will accompany you to the home and help you conduct a full inspection of the property.
 We will be checking for damage that is more than normal wear and tear—things that you do not want to be responsible for when you move out a year or several years later.
-All damage we find will be noted, and I will prepare an addendum to the lease listing all such items.
+All damage we find will be noted, and I will prepare an addendum to the lease listing every item we’ve identified.
 This is a very important document that should be signed by both you and the landlord and kept with the lease, as it will be your only proof in the future that any damage to the home was present when you moved in and not caused by you.

 Details of renting